 1. Start with the Right Person

 Whether you need to fill marketing jobs or IT roles, fit matters a lot.
 Experts generally agree that hiring the right person the first time around is the best way to reduce costly turnover.
-It can cost as much as four times the salary of a given role to hire a new person.
+Losing an employee can cost a company 1.5-2 times the employee's salary.

 When you're conducting interviews, don't just focus on skill set and qualifications.
 Ask specific questions about career goals and workflow preferences.
 Especially if you have multiple stages, bring members of the department you're hiring for into the interview.
 This will give them the chance to suss out the candidate and let you know if they have any concerns.
 Someone may look great on paper but if they don't fit in with their department, they'll bounce soon.